-For the financial period under review, the Group's operations were principally engaged in: (a) Premium Concrete Pte.
-Ltd. ("PC") for the supply and manufacturing of ready-mix concrete products; (b) W&P Precast Pte.
-Ltd. ("WPP") for the supply of precast concrete products; (c) Engineering Manufacturing Services Pte.
-Ltd. ("EMS") for providing one-stop high value-added general warehousing and logistics services, industrial, office space for engineering, manufacturing, industrial training and workers' dormitory facilities; and (d) Poh Huat Heng Corporation Pte.
-Ltd. ("PHH") providing underground cable installation and road reinstatement services.
+For the financial period under review, the Group's operations were principally engaged in: (a) PC for the supply and manufacturing of ready-mix concrete products; (b) WPP and WPP(M) for the supply of precast concrete products; (c) EMS and Germaxco for providing one-stop high value-added general warehousing and logistics services, industrial, office space for engineering, manufacturing, industrial training and workers' dormitory facilities; and (d) PHH providing underground cable installation and road reinstatement services.

-- Revenue for FY2020 saw a significant drop by 51.05% (\$\$12.20 million) from the \$\$23.90 million achieved in the financial year ended 31 December 2019 ("FY2019") to \$\$11.70 million due to the COVID-19 pandemic that has greatly affected the operation of supply and manufacturing of ready-mix concrete products and provision of underground cable installation and road reinstatement services.
-PC had undergone a change in management during FY2020, which had also affected the operations severely. - The Group's cost of sales in FY2020 reduced from S\$14.89 million to approximately S\$8.04 million, standing for a 46.00% or S\$6.85 million decrease, which was in tandem with the decrease in revenue that had been impacted by the COVID-19 pandemic that has disrupted the Group's operations in the supply and manufacturing activities. - 3.
-There was a considerable increase in the Group's other operating income of S\$1.17 million mainly due to the contribution from the government grants provided as COVID-19 support of approximately S\$1.27 million while other miscellaneous income reduced during the year.
+- Revenue for FY2021 saw a considerable increase by 71.6% or S\$8.37 million from S\$11.70 million reported in FY2020 due to the overall increase in revenue generated by all business segments, particularly the significant increase in revenue from ready-mix concrete products and provision of underground cable installation and road reinstatement services. - 2.
+The Group's cost of sales in FY2021 increased from S\$8.04 million to approximately S\$15.52 million, reflecting a 92.9% or S\$7.47 million increase, which was in tandem with the increase in revenue as well as the reclassification of project-related expenses of approximately S\$1.46 million from General and Administrative Costs in PHH. - There was a decline in the Group's other operating income by S\$0.58 million, mainly due to the decrease in contribution from government grants provided as COVID-19 support and gain on termination of right-ofuse assets amounting to S\$0.16 million in WPP(M).